JaceDeane/pokeRGBplus/TO DO.md

 - Implement a unique animation for the Ghost upon battle start, like other Pokémon

+- Finish the Viridian City house interiors

+	- Remove the Trainer House and replace with the Trainer School

+- Update the standard `house` layout

+- Add and connect Viridian Forest to Route 2

+- Update Diglett's Cave

+- All of Pewter City onwards

+- Update Route 4 to RB equivalent*

 ## !
 Bugs: !

 - (!)
 Force the Pokedex to load in Area data for Kanto only